 Topics: Project Management

-A phrase that often gets used when projects go awry is "unintended consequences."
+"Unintended consequences."
+Sounds harmless, guilt-relieving, “not-our-fault” kind of language.
 On the surface it's a simple-enough statement, declaring that there were outcomes to some actions taken that (usually) ran counter to the intent of the project, and generally they were not desired.
 In other words, "some bad things happened that we did not expect."